ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 	}
 ```

-With this modification to the `webpack.config.js`, it is possible to build CKEditor 5 from the source with WProofreader included.
+With this modification to the `webpack.config.js`, it is possible to build CKEditor 5 from source with WProofreader included.

 <info-box info>
 	Read more about {@link installation/getting-started/installing-plugins installing plugins}.